Lurkars/ghs-server/README.md

 server.ssl.key-alias=
 ```

-To create a cert file from your [Let's Encrypt](https://letsencrypt.org/)-certificate, use
+To generate a certificate file from your [Let's Encrypt](https://letsencrypt.org/) certificate, use

 ```
 openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -CAfile chain.pem -caname root -name ghs-server -out ghs-server.p12
 ```

-This will ask for a password and afterwards create a `ghs-server.p12`-file to be referenced as `server.ssl.key-store`.
+This will prompt for a password and then create a `ghs-server.p12` file which will be referenced as `server.ssl.key-store`.

 #### Automatic HTTP

-When running with SSL, a non-SSL server will be automatically available at port `8081`.
-To change this port, edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.http.port=<HTTP PORT>`.
+When running with SSL, a non-SSL server is automatically available on port `8081`.
+To change this port, edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `server.http.port=<HTTP PORT>`.

 ## How to use with GHS

 Go to the main menu in Gloomhaven Secretariat (GHS) and click on **Connect to Server**.
-Enter the server's IP/Hostname into **Host** (on same machine just use `localhost`), set **Port** to `8080` (if not changed default port).
+Enter the IP/Hostname of the server in **Host** (on the same machine just use `localhost`), set **Port** to `8080` (if not changed default port).

-On the first time, just choose the **Password** of your choice.
-This will create a new Game with this password.
-Afterwards, any connection to the server will need the same password to be set (It is not changeable by now!).
-Alternatively make the instance [public](#run-public) to allow multiple games/passwords.
+When you run the game for the first time, simply select a **Game ID** of your choice.
+This will create a new game with that **Game ID**.
+After that, each time you connect to the server, you will need to set the same **Game ID** (it is now unchangeable!).
+Alternatively, you can make the instance [public](#running-public) to allow multiple games/game IDs.

-## Missing / Upcoming
+## Missing / Coming

-- updated GUI (it's more a placeholder by now)
+- updated GUI (it's more of a placeholder now)
-  - add/change/update password/permissions
+  - add/change/update Game IDs/permissions
-- optional: track Undo/Redo also on server
+- optional: track undo/redo on server too

 ## Workarounds

-- The database is a simple `ghs.sqlite`-file in GHS server config folder `<your-home-folder>/.ghs`.
+- The database is a simple `ghs.sqlite` file in the GHS server config folder `<your-home-folder>/.ghs`.
 You can manipulate the file directly with `Sqlite`.
-To reset the database, simple delete the `sqlite`-file.
+To reset the database, simply delete the `sqlite` file.
-- on startup, all passwords are written into syslog in plaintext.
+- On startup, all **Game IDs** are written to syslog in clear text.

 ## Privacy

-This application does NOT collect ANY personal data besides the GHS game state, authentication and permission data.
-Please keep in mind that this data is NOT ENCRYPTED.
-Take care that you need to trust any third party provider of a server component to not collect any more data like IP addresses.
+This application does NOT collect any personal data other than GHS game state, authentication and permission data.
+Please note that this data is NOT ENCRYPTED.
+Be aware that you must trust any third party provider of a server component not to collect any other data such as IP addresses.

 ## Copyright / License

 Gloomhaven and all related properties, images and text are owned by [Cephalofair Games](https://cephalofair.com).

-Source code is licenced under [AGPL](/LICENSE)
+The source code is licensed under [AGPL](/LICENSE)

 ## Personal disclaimer

-This is a hobby project I do in my free-time.
-The software provides a practical need due to the end of the original Helper app and so I completely follow the **Quick'n'Dirty** approach to get things fast done.
-This leads of course to a lack of quality and testing and the code base does definitely not comply with my profession.
+This is a hobby project I do in my spare time.
+The software fills a practical need due to the demise of the original Helper application, so I am following the **Quick'n'Dirty** approach to get things done quickly.
+This of course leads to a lack of quality and testing and the code base is definitely not in line with my profession.